josephikim/react-calendar/README.md

 - To begin this process, first install React Calendar dependencies using `npm install`.
 Once that is complete, start the app in development mode with `npm run dev`.

-NOTE: Make sure you've created an `.env.development` file at the project root with the required environment variables before running this command!
+NOTE: Make sure you've created a `.env.development` file at the project root with the required environment variables before running this command!
 See _Environment Variables_ above.

 Once the workflow is complete, the following messages will appear in the terminal: